-Who are the parties to a trust?
+Who are the Parties to an Offshore Trust?

 There are 3 main roles involved in the creation of a trust.
 Here we explain who they are and what responsibilities they have.